 More than 400 works were created by more than 100 artists.
 All works were acquired by the National Museum of Australia for the National Historical Collection.

-Artists from three centres feature in the second Belonging exhibition.
+Artists from four centres feature in the third Belonging exhibition.
 Learn more about each centre and the artists it represents:

 Acknowledgements